February 28, 2014

 Around Berthon Lymington Marina.

 We have been extremely fortunate during these winter storms at Berthon Lymington Marina, due to the sheltered position of the marina on the Lymington River, protection from the Isle of Wight and Hurst Spit, and the land between the Needles and the marina effectively slows the gusts somewhat; however, whilst some low level areas around Lymington were flooded temporarily, the flood defences built by Berthon in 1989 happily did their job.
-The images below show the height of C pontoon against the sea wall at high tide on the 14th Feb.
+The images below show the height of C pontoon against the marina wall at high tide on the 14th Feb.

 Nevertheless, there was minimal damage experienced in and around the marina, with only a few torn covers.
 Yachts ashore were checked by a vigilant boat moving team and Dockmasters remained on extended duty to ensure safety on the marina prevailed.